edinburgh-napier/SET09102/notes/unit1_code_quality/technical_debt.md

 The result is **lower overall code quality** as the codebase becomes harder to read, less cohesive, and more difficult to manage.
-This diminishes software quality over time and leads to **reduced reliability**, with the software more prone to crashes, errors, or unexpected behavior, **reducing customer satisfaction** and trust in the product.
+This diminishes software quality over time and leads to **reduced reliability**, with the software more prone to crashes, errors, or unexpected behaviour, **reducing customer satisfaction** and trust in the product.

 Greater levels of technical debt make it **difficult to scale** a system.
 Handling increased usage or incorporating new technologies and architectures becomes more